TIMI: Training-Free Image-to-3D Multi-Instance Generation with Spatial Fidelity: Related Works

 \subsection{Single-instance 3D Generation}

 The evolution of single-instance 3D generation reveals a clear transition from optimization-based pipelines to native 3D generation.
 Early approaches largely relied on Score Distillation Sampling (SDS)~\cite{dreamfusion, magic3d, chen2023fantasia3d} to distill 2D priors into 3D representations, but often suffered from slow optimization and geometric ambiguities.
 To enhance efficiency and consistency, subsequent research explored multi-view diffusion~\cite{zero123, mvdream, dreamview} and feed-forward reconstruction frameworks~\cite{lgm, xu2024instantmesh, zou2024triplane}.
-Most recently, native 3D generation powered by Diffusion Transformers (DiT)~\cite{dit} has emerged, with models such as 3DTopia-XL~\cite{3dtopia-xl}, Trellis~\cite{trellis}, and Hunyuan3D~\cite{hunyuan3d} demonstrating exceptional fidelity in both geometry and texture.
-However, these methods focus on isolated instances and struggle to generalize to multi-instance scenarios without additional training.
+Most recently, diffusion-based 3D generation has further advanced feed-forward 3D creation by leveraging diffusion models~\cite{ldm, dit} to directly generate 3D-aware latent representations, enabling high-quality geometry and texture synthesis~\cite{3dtopia-xl, semv3d, trellis, hunyuan3d}.
+These methods achieve impressive fidelity and efficient inference for single-object generation.
+However, they are primarily designed for isolated object generation and still struggle to generalize to multi-instance scenarios without additional training.